 The Weather in Shanklin

-Discover Wight's sublime sights from your Shanklin holiday cottage
+Discover the Isle of Wight's sublime sights from your Shanklin holiday cottage

 Your holiday home in Shanklin unfolds all the pleasures of the picturesque, quirky and cultured Isle of Wight.
 If pristine beaches, impressive historic sites and superb hospitality are anything to go by, Shanklin is a dream destination.